Rawhide, Nevada: History

 The stone jail house of Rawhide was moved eventually to Hawthorne for safekeeping, where it remains today.
-Additionally, a small cemetery was still visible near Stingaree Gulch, a mile north of town.
+Additionally, a small cemetery was still visible near Stingaree Gulch, a mile (1.6 km) north of town.
 However, new mining technologies for obtaining fine gold particles from ore deposits, and an upswing in gold prices, brought renewed interest to the Rawhide area in the late 1980s.
 A large mining operation (The Denton-Rawhide Mine), operated jointly by Kennecott Minerals and Pacific Rim Mining Corp. created a huge open pit mine, which completely over-ran the original site of Rawhide.
 The mine wound down operations in 2002-2003, and the pit itself has been permitted for use as a landfill; however the landfill is not in operation yet (As of March 2008).
 Visitors to the area will find nothing remaining of what was once Rawhide.

 Location

-The location of Rawhide is approximately 55 miles SE of Fallon, NV and approximately 35 miles NE of Hawthorne, NV.
+The location of Rawhide is approximately 55 miles S-E of Fallon, NV and approximately 35 miles (56.3 km) N-E of Hawthorne, NV.
 As mentioned above, the Rawhide-Denton Mine has removed any trace of Rawhide, and there is nothing of the town left to see.

-Rawhide was at 39°01′00″N 118°23′28″W, at an elevation of 5082 feet (1549m).
+Rawhide was at 39°01′00″N 118°23′28″W, at an elevation of 5,082 feet (1,549 m).